I0I-I0I/sessions.nvim/README.md

 end, {})
 ```

-This creates a session but doesn't give it a name, you can use SessionAttach or SessionCreate to specify a name.
+This creates a session but doesn't assign a name to it, you can use SessionPin
-Session is linked to the current directory:
+to specify a name.
+Session is associated with current directory:

 ```lua
 vim.api.nvim_create_user_command("SessionSave", function()